MicrosoftDocs/azure-docs/articles/active-directory/authentication/howto-sspr-deployment-plan.md

 #### Apply Licenses

 The groups you are going to implement must have the Azure AD premium license assigned to them.
-You can assign them directly to the group, or you can use existing license policies (such as PowerShell or Group Based Licensing feature.)
+You can assign licenses directly to the group, or you can use existing license policies such as through PowerShell or Group-Based Licensing.

 #### Assigning licenses to groups (link to Doc)